Karl Urban

 Karl Urban and Lucy Lawless

-The actor had not initially planned to develop his artistic career exclusively within the realm of genre cinema.
-He appeared in independent films directed by New Zealand filmmakers, such as portraying Shep in the mystical film "The Irrefutable Truth About Demons," Paul in "Via Satellite," and Harry Ballard in "Truth About Demons."
+The actor hadn't initially planned to focus his career exclusively on genre cinema.
+He appeared in independent films by New Zealand filmmakers, playing Shep in the mystical "The Irrefutable Truth About Demons," Paul in "Via Satellite," and Harry Ballard in "Truth About Demons."

 Karl Urban in his youth